 These bushlands are made up of a network of natural areas including:

 - JC Trotter Memorial Park - includes barbecue, picnic facilities and bushwalking tracks

 - Alperton Road - includes a visitor node with barbecue, picnic facilities and the Stockyard Creek walking track.
 There is also an interactive wildlife information activity where you can learn about the local koalas and wildlife.
 Toilet facilities are also available.
 Gates are locked between 6pm and 8am.
 There is also access to a horse riding track which continues into Redland Shire.

 The vegetation communities have considerable significance and include open forest, woodland, riparian forest and heathland.
 Wildlife that may be seen during the day includes koalas, wallabies, reptiles and a wide array of bird species.

 The Brisbane Koala Bushlands offer a variety of walking tracks.
 Horse riding is permitted on designated trails within the bushlands.

-Download the Brisbane Koala Bushlands track map (PDF - 1.61Mb) to see a map of the bushlands, track locations, grading and length of the tracks.
+To see a map of the bushlands, track locations, grading and length of the tracks, download the:

 These bushlands are part of the Koala Coast Network that is one of the most important koala habitat areas in Australia.
 It also extends into parts of Logan City and Redland Shire.
 The Koala Coast protects between 3000 and 5000 koalas, as well as many other native animals.